 Gen 3 Wall Connector Power Sharing

-Power sharing is a firmware feature that allows up to four Gen 3 Wall Connectors to share power and charge multiple vehicles at once.
-Charge power is intelligently distributed across multiple Wall Connectors to minimise charge time for each vehicle and increase energy throughput, while always ensuring that limits imposed by the individual electrical installation are not exceeded.
+Power sharing is a firmware feature that allows up to six Gen 3 Wall Connectors to share power and charge multiple vehicles at once.
+Charge power is intelligently distributed across multiple Wall Connectors to minimize charge time for each vehicle and increase energy throughput, while always ensuring that limits imposed by the individual electrical installation are not exceeded.